AKS-GithubAIML/advanceRegression/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Performed EDA on Bike sharing data set
+- Dummy variable Creation
+- Train Test Split
+- MinMaxScaling
+- Regression Model creation
+- Ridge Model Creation
+- Lasso Model Creation
-- What is the background of your project?
+- Comparison of Models
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Below are the top 10 features which are significantly predicting the house price OverallQual
+RoofMatl_WdShngl
+2ndFlrSF
+TotalBsmtSF
+GrLivArea
+Neighborhood_NoRidge
+OverallCond
+Neighborhood_StoneBr
+GarageCars
+Neighborhood_NridgHt

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
+- pandas
+- numpy
-- library - version 2.0
+- Visualization Library - matplotlib, seaborn
-- library - version 3.0
+- ML Library - sklearn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by UpGrad bike-sharing assignment
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on Linear Regression Module

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@AKS-GithubAIML] - feel free to contact me!

 <!-- Optional -->